Episode 26: Should I Only Use A Rated Annuity Companies?

 An NAIC 1 obligation should be eligible for the most favorable treatment provided under the NAIC Financial Conditions Framework.

 NAIC 2 Rating: NAIC 2 is assigned to obligations of high quality.
-Credit risk is low but may increase in the intermediate future and the issuer’s credit profile are reasonably stable.
+Credit risk is low but may increase in the intermediate future and the issuer’s credit profile is reasonably stable.
 This means that for the present, the obligation’s protective elements suggest a high likelihood that interest, principal, or both will be paid in accordance with the contractual agreement, but there are suggestions that an adverse change in circumstances or economic, financial, or business conditions will affect the degree of protection and lead to a weakened capacity to pay.

 An NAIC 2 obligation should be eligible for relatively favorable treatment under the NAIC Financial Conditions Framework.